 Let’s take a look at these two product types individually and explore some of the key differences between them.
-We’ll start with life insurance.

 What is life insurance?

-Life insurance is a type of policy designed to financially protect the loved ones of an individual in the event that the individual passes away.
+Life insurance is a type of insurance policy designed to financially protect the loved ones of an individual in the event that the individual passes away.
 In some cases, it might also apply if the insured person is diagnosed with a terminal illness and has a limited life expectancy.

 In the event of a person’s death, and depending on the level of cover in place, a payout arising from a successful life insurance claim could be used as a way of meeting home loan repayments or to pay off the loan entirely.
-However, unlike a mortgage protection policy (as we’ll discuss below), most life insurance policies are not directly linked to a home loan.
+However, unlike a mortgage protection policy (which we’ll discuss below), most life insurance policies are not directly linked to a home loan.

 How much does life insurance cost?

 The cost of a life insurance policy is likely to depend on a number of factors specific to the person being insured.
 These can include:

 - Smoking status

 - The amount of insurance required (e.g. whether the individual would need cover to pay off their mortgage)